HongruCai/PersonalWAB/README.md

 ## Overview

-This repository provides the implementation of **PUMA** (Personalized User Memory-enhanced Alignment) and the **PersonalWAB** (Personalized Web Agent Benchmark).
-The project addresses the limitations of current LLM-based Web agents by incorporating personalized data, such as user profiles and historical web behaviors, to improve user instruction understanding and customize actions.
+LLM-based Web agents overlook the importance of personalized data (e.g., user profiles and historical Web behaviors) in assisting the nderstanding of users' personalized instructions and executing customized actions. **PersonalWAB** (Personalized Web Agent Benchmark) serves as the first comprehensive benchmark designed to evaluate Web agents on tasks such as personalized search, recommendation, and review generation.
+The benchmark includes a set of personalized user data, Web functions, and evaluation paradigms that facilitate the development of more personalized Web agents.

-The benchmark focuses on personalized Web agent tasks like personalized search, recommendation, and review generation.
+**PUMA** (Personalized User Memory-enhanced Alignment) is a framework developed to adapt LLMs to the personalized Web agent task.
+By leveraging a memory bank and task-specific retrieval strategies, PUMA filters relevant historical Web behaviors, enabling fine-tuned and optimized personalized action execution.

-See the [paper]() for more details.
+For more details, refer to our paper: [Large Language Models Empowered Personalized Web Agents]().

-See leaderboard at [PersonalWAB Leaderboard](https://hongrucai.github.io/PersonalWAB/leaderboard).
-Submit your results at [google form](https://forms.gle/UQdxUG8f28xbRd5Z8).
+Check out the [PersonalWAB Leaderboard](https://hongrucai.github.io/PersonalWAB/leaderboard) for current results, and submit your own using [google form](https://forms.gle/UQdxUG8f28xbRd5Z8).

 ## Installation